article

 Role-by-role impact

 The replacement question looks different by role.
-RoleMath maps this article to four cybersecurity role shapes and keeps each one tied to task evidence, employer-language samples, and caveated AI panels.
+RoleMath maps this article to four cybersecurity role shapes and keeps each one tied to task evidence, employer-language samples, and caveated AI-usage context.

 Role shapeAI pressure pointEvidence that still matters